mimic-sussex/sema/README.md

 ## How to build and run the Sema playground on your machine

-If you decide to go with Yarn (our prefered package manager)
+If you decide to go with Yarn (our prefered package manager), use:
 ```sh
 cd sema
 yarn